eunanio/fallout4-steamdeck-oled-patch/README.md

 2. Run the game at least once to create the necessary files.
 3. Exit the game and go to Desktop mode
 4. Open Terminal and Copy the following command below.
+5. Enter your root password for your steamdeck when prompted.
-5. Once Complete, Restart your steam deck and launch the game.
+6. Once Complete, Restart your steam deck and launch the game.

 ## Install
 ```bash